IGC-Advanced-Imaging-Resource/CellProfiler/README.md

 # CellProfiler
-This repository contained CellProfiler Pipelines written for users of the IGMM AIR facility.
+This repository contains CellProfiler Pipelines written for users of the IGMM AIR facility.
 Keep reading for some help on using the pipelines.

 # How to use a CellProfiler Pipeline